alexdln/nimpl-cache/packages/cache-redis/README.md

 `@nimpl/cache-redis` is a showcase library that demonstrates how to build a cache handler using `@nimpl/cache`.
 It implements a two-tier caching strategy: an in-memory LRU cache for fast local access and Redis for shared cache across multiple pods.

 > **Note**: This is a showcase library.
-In most cases, users should build their own cache-handler using `@nimpl/cache` to have full control over configuration and layers.
+In most cases, you should build your own cache-handler using `@nimpl/cache` to have full control over configuration and layers.
 >
 > **For detailed information on handlers, layers, custom implementations, and advanced configuration, see the [`@nimpl/cache` README](../cache/README.md).**